 - Use affinity programs to attract more attention and encourage engagement.

 Direct mail can be a highly effective means of driving insurance sales and boosting engagement with prospects.
-Those interested in learning more about how they can leverage direct mail to drive more sales should reach out to us at Ballantine.
-For over 50 years we have been helping brands create strong marketing strategies and we can also guide you to maximize the return from your direct mail campaigns.
+Those interested in learning more about direct marketing for insurance companies should reach out to us at Ballantine.
+For over 50 years we have been helping brands create strong marketing strategies through postcard marketing and other successful direct mail strategies.
+We can also guide you to maximize the return from your direct mail campaigns.